American and British English spelling differences: Compounds and hyphens

-Acronyms and abbreviations
+Capitalization

 Acronyms pronounced as words are often written in title case by Commonwealth writers, but usually as upper case by Americans: for example, Nasa / NASA or Unicef / UNICEF.
 This does not apply to abbreviations that are pronounced as individual letters (referred to by some as "initialisms"), such as US, IBM, or PRC (the People's Republic of China), which are virtually always written as upper case.
 However, sometimes title case is still used in the UK, such as Pc (Police Constable).

-Contractions where the final letter is present are often written in British English without full stops/periods (Mr, Mrs, Dr, St, Ave).
-Abbreviations where the final letter is not present generally do take full stops/periods (such as vol., etc., i.e., ed.); British English shares this convention with the French: Mlle, Mme, Dr, Ste, but M. for Monsieur.
-In American and Canadian English, abbreviations like St., Ave., Mr., Mrs., Ms., Dr., and Jr., usually require full stops/periods.
-Some initials are usually upper case in the US but lower case in the UK: liter/litre and its compounds (2 L or 25 mL vs 2 l or 25 ml); and ante meridiem and post meridiem (10 P.M. or 10 PM vs 10 p.m. or 10 pm).
-Both AM/PM and a.m./p.m. are acceptable in American English, but U.S. style guides overwhelmingly prefer a.m./p.m.
+Some initials are usually upper case in the US but lower case in the UK: liter/litre and its compounds (2 L or 25 mL vs 2 l or 25 ml; and ante meridiem and post meridiem (10 P.M. or 10 PM vs 10 p.m. or 10 pm).
+Both AM/PM and a.m./p.m. are acceptable in American English, but US style guides overwhelmingly prefer a.m./p.m.

 Punctuation

 The use of quotation marks, also called inverted commas or speech marks, is complicated by the fact that there are two kinds: single quotation marks (') and double quotation marks (").
 British usage, at one stage in the recent past, preferred single quotation marks for ordinary use, but double quotation marks are again now increasingly common; American usage has always preferred double quotation marks, as have Canadian, Australian, and New Zealand English.
 It is the practice to alternate the type of quotation marks used where there is a quotation within a quotation.

 The convention used to be, and in American English still is, to put full stops (periods) and commas inside the quotation marks, irrespective of the sense.
 British style now prefers to punctuate according to the sense, in which punctuation marks only appear inside quotation marks if they were there in the original.
 Formal British English practice requires a full stop to be put inside the quotation marks if the quoted item is a full sentence that ends where the main sentence ends, but it is common to see the stop outside the ending quotation marks.

+Contractions where the final letter is present are often written in British English without full stops/periods (Mr, Mrs, Dr, Fr, and St — for "Saint" but not for "Street").
+Abbreviations where the final letter is not present generally do take full stops/periods (such as vol., etc., i.e., ed.); British English shares this convention with French: Mlle, Mme, Dr, Ste, but M. for Monsieur.
+In American and Canadian English, abbreviations like St., Ave., Mr., Mrs., Ms., Dr., and Jr., usually require full stops/periods.